Kenshiro-28/MAGI/README.md

 Even when the plugin is active, MAGI decides when to use it.

+MAGI will search, scrape, and summarize relevant pages with automatic early stopping on success.

+If the relevant information is not found after 10 web searches (up to 5 pages per search), the web search will stop.

 ## Model

 You can use any GGUF model supported by llama-cpp-python, as long as it adheres to the ChatML prompt format: